rpoleski/MulensModel/developers_board.md

 * Function Improvements/Expansion:
   * BinaryLens class:
     * _are we using VBBL with improvements from 2018 paper?_
+    * _VBBL2.0 - are we using accuracy limit as default?
+If so then we should switch to relative accuracy_
     * should BinaryLens() accept source\_x/y as lists or arrays?
     * function for center of mass shift (currently: shift\_x in trajectory.py, x\_shift in binarylens.py, xcm\_offset in caustics.py)
     * central and planetary caustic properties: [Chung et al. 2005](https://ui.adsabs.harvard.edu/abs/2005ApJ...630..535C/abstract) and [Han 2006](https://ui.adsabs.harvard.edu/abs/2006ApJ...638.1080H/abstract)
     * consider using Utils.complex\_fsum() in BinaryLens functions: \_jacobian\_determinant\_ok\_WM95()
     * faster hexadecapole using [Cassan 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.468.3993C/abstract) ([code](https://github.com/ArnaudCassan/microlensing/blob/master/microlensing/multipoles.py))
-    * _VBBL2.0 - are we using accuracy limit as default?
-If so then we should switch to relative accuracy_
     * there should be an option for the user to ignore "wrong number of solutions" error and replace it with a warning
     * there should be a way to change the "wrong number of solutions" error into warning or dismiss it fully
+    * error message for not 3 or 5 images - give diagnostics first
+    * error message for not 3 or 5 images - This can be improved by checking the denominators in the equation (before polynomial is fully formed - see Zoey's Mathematica notes)
+    * error message for not 3 or 5 images - in "Consider ..." note that one must use Model.set\_magnification\_methods() for epochs far from peak
+    * VBBL additional parameter so that it works for huge source and tiny caustic
   * Caustics class:
     * Caustics.\_calculate - optimize using vectors instead of a loop
     * _Caustics calculations using [Erdl & Schneider 1993](https://ui.adsabs.harvard.edu/abs/1993A%26A...268..453E/abstract) approach; there is also [Asada 2002](https://ui.adsabs.harvard.edu/abs/2002A%26A...390L..11A/abstract) and I don't know if it makes sense to code that one as well_
     * root solver can be used the same as in binarylens.py - not needed for binary lens and Erdl & Schneider 1993
     * smaller points
+    * correct conditions in get\_caustics()
   * Event class:
     * **Allow fluxes to be fixed in chi^2 calculation (e.g. given a particular fs, fb, which you might want to do if you want fs as a chain parameter); also think how it will work for binary sources**
     * **give access to all fluxes without changing data\_ref**